-Albrecht Dürer was the master of 16th century prints.
-Today, he is still considered to be one the best portrait engravers.
-Although he lived in Germany, he was one of the few people who travelled all the way to Italy for his art.
-His prints often had subject matter that were related to religion, history, mythology and folklore.
+Albrecht Dürer was the master of 16th-century prints.
+Today, he is still considered to be one of the best portrait engravers.
+Although he lived in Germany, he was one of the few people who traveled all the way to Italy for his art.
+His prints often had subject matter that was related to religion, history, mythology, and folklore.
 Dürer experimented with his engravings and woodcuts, etchings and drypoints.
-He often made prints of works that he already drawn before.
+He often made prints of works that he already drew before.
 Dürer is well known for his monogram - AD; which was one of the first copyrights in art history.

 His depiction of the Rhino is one of the most famous works of an animal.

 James Whistler, the 19th century U. S. painter was one of the first few people who hand-signed his prints.
 Today, signing prints has become very common.
 The artist usually signs and numbers the print or labels it as an artist's proof.

 The Japanese master of woodcut, Hokusai, was born near Edo (Tokyo) and started to make when he was 15 years old.
 The Great Wave off Kanagawa, Hokusai's most famous print, the first in the series 36 Views of Mount Fuji is his mount popular print.
 His works became so famous that he also made an impact in the European art world.
 Vincent Van Gogh was immensely inspired by his works and imitated his style of woodblock printing in his own art.

 The Breaking Wave off Kanagawa, from the series Thirty-six Views of Mount Fuji